- 30 maart 2023

 Amsterdam aims to be a thriving city for all its residents within the limits of what the planet can sustain.
 This calls for a major change in the city’s economy and consumption.
 To achieve this, the City of Amsterdam has set two targets: a 50 per cent reduction in the current use of raw materials by 2030 and being fully circular by 2050.
 Circular material use is still far from easy to measure.
 This monitor is therefore designed to outline general material use in Amsterdam and identify the effects this use has on the environment, especially elsewhere in the world.

-- If the environmental costs were included in the price, materials would have to be 42% more expensive on average.
+- If the environmental costs were included in the price, materials would have to be 42 per cent more expensive on average.

 - CO2 emissions within Amsterdam have been falling, yet no significant progress has been made in reducing the city’s overall climate footprint, which includes indirect emissions.